 The state of Florida enforces specific laws regarding the care of elderly residents.
 Our laws require anyone who knows about or suspects elder abuse to report the information to proper authorities.
 Under statute §415.1111, a vulnerable elder who suffers abuse retains the right to compensation for losses as well as punitive damages (fines meant to punish the wrongdoer).
 The statute covers individuals who suffer physical and/or emotional abuse, neglect, or financial/property/knowledge exploitation at the hands of another.

 An elder may file the action him or herself.
 If unable to do so, a guardian or estate representative (in the event of wrongful death) may file a claim on the elder’s behalf.
 An individual can face abuse claims for both actions and omissions that endanger or harm elderly individuals.
 Any caretaker may face a civil claim, including at home caregivers, nursing home caregivers, nurses, hospice caregivers, assisted living caregivers, and volunteers.

 If you suspect an instance of nursing home abuse, you must report the instance to the elder abuse hotline at 1-800-962-2873.
-We also strongly suggest reaching out to an elder abuse attorney in Tampa to discuss your rights and options regarding a civil claim.
+We also strongly suggest reaching out to our Tampa nursing home abuse attorneys to discuss your rights and options regarding a civil claim.
 An attorney can evaluate the situation, investigate your claim, and represent you in front of nursing home representatives and the state during abuse proceedings.

 At Fiol Law Group, we believe every instance of abuse represents an opportunity to stop a widespread problem in nursing homes.
 Not only does taking legal action bring you closer to a sense of justice and closure, but it may also prevent instances of abuse from happening again.
 A caretaker or facility that must pay for its wrongdoing may change care taking policies, hiring standards, and more to prevent future incidents.
 Let us help you obtain compensation and justice for your loved one.
 Call us now 816-223-6773 or 866-921-7560 in Tampa, FL for a free case evaluation.
 We handle all nursing home abuse lawsuits on a contingency fee basis, meaning your family only pays attorney fees if you win your case.